 Courts continue to express interest in various specific functions of the financial and human resources system.
-Within existing resources, the Phoenix Program has extended the implementation of the payroll system to one additional small court since the last report, bringing the total of courts currently on the system to 11.
-While there are several other larger courts requesting payroll services and the benefit of a fully integrated system, the program can only accommodate deploying small courts on the payroll system with existing resources.
-To fully continue expansion to serve more courts, additional judicial branch funding is needed.
+Within existing resources, the Phoenix Program has extended the implementation of the payroll system to one additional small court since the last report, bringing the total of courts currently on the system to 12.
+While there are several other larger courts requesting payroll services and the benefit of a fully integrated system, the program can only accommodate deploying to small and medium-sized courts on a very conservative timeline on the payroll system with existing resources.
+To fully plan and continue expansion to serve all courts, additional judicial branch funding is needed.